-- rasserver is the rasdaman server engine, it should not (and actually cannot) be invoked in a standalone manner; - rascontrol allows to interactively control the rasdaman server by communicating with rasmgr; - raspasswd allows to administrate rasdaman database user logins; - rasdl is the command-line based schema maintenance tool; this is (currently) not a client application, but connetxts directly to the relational database manager. - rasql is the command-line based query tool.
+- rasserver is the rasdaman server engine, it should not (and actually cannot) be invoked in a standalone manner; - rascontrol allows to interactively control the rasdaman server by communicating with rasmgr; - raspasswd allows to administrate rasdaman database user logins; - rasdl is the schema maintenance tool.

-The rasdl and rasql tools are explained in detail in the rasdaman Query Language Guide.
+The rasd1 utility is explained in detail in the rasdaman Query Language Guide.